peplum/peplum/README.md

 ## Goal

 The goal of the project is for Peplum to be to distributed computing development what Sinatra or Rails is for web application development.

-Am abstract, application-centric, straightforward and simple framework that get's out of your way and let's you accomplish your goals.
+An abstract, application-centric, straightforward and simple framework that get's out of your way and let's you accomplish your goals.

 ## Installation